connecting

 Textile Museum:

-opening of a new exhibit- dancers came from Bali
+Above photo taken during an opening of a new exhibit with dancers that came from Bali.

 https://museumtekstiljakarta.org/

-The KA Commuter Line travels from Central Jakarta either BNI CITY Center or Manggarai Stations.
+It is so nice this train service now exists.
+The KA Communter Line travels into Central Jakarta either to BNI CITY Center or Manggarai Stations.

-Approx 45 minute ride without sitting in traffic!
+Approx 45 minute ride to/from the airport without sitting in traffic!
 From Main Airport station, there is a free shuttle train to Terminals 1, 2 and 3.

 Otherwise, to/from Jakarta Kota.
 Old Town– located up north- you are closest drive by taxi to the airport- most likley less than an hour.